 Challenge no. 2: Reducing purchasing costs

-Reducing the total cost of ownership, from strategic to class C purchases, has consistently remained a top priority for procurement departments.
-For the class C procurement category, six key levers can generally be employed to optimise management and reduce costs.
+Reducing the total cost of ownership, from strategic to tail spend, has consistently remained a top priority for procurement departments.
+For the tail spend procurement category, six key levers can generally be employed to optimise management and reduce costs.

 Challenge no. 3: Becoming a trusted partner